fw4spl-org/fw4spl-doc/FAQ/FAQ-troubleshooting.rst

     fwServicesRegisterMacro( ::fwServices::IOperator, ::myBundle::SMyService )
     fwServicesRegisterObjectMacro( ::myBundle::SMyService, ::fwData::Image )

-There should be all the service contained in your bundle with their objects (if they have any).
+All the services of the bundle and their objects should be present in this file.

 My activity is not found
 -------------------------

 #.
-Is the activity bundle in your application Properties.cmake ?
+Is the activity bundle in your application Properties.cmake?
 #.
-Is the ``activities`` bundle in the requirement of your application plugin.xml ?
+Is the ``activities`` bundle in the requirement of your application plugin.xml?